The Value of Human-centered Leadership During Crisis

 The aftermath of the crisis showcased the strength of human-centered leadership.
 Tylenol not only regained its market share but also expanded it.
 This resurgence was a testament to the trust and loyalty we rebuilt with our customers, proving that ethical leadership and adherence to core values are pivotal in long-term business success.

-As I continued my journey at Johnson & Johnson for over 13 years, these experiences underscored the importance of leadership, which prioritizes human values above all.
-The lessons from the Tylenol crisis continue to influence how we design human-leadership workshops to create human-centered cultures and best-in-market performance, and how to apply these principles in human-centered care and health equity, ensuring that human-centered organizations remain committed to the health and safety of racial and culturally diverse communities.
+As I continued my journey at Johnson & Johnson for over 13 years, these experiences underscored the importance of leadership, prioritizing human values above all.
+The lessons from the Tylenol crisis continue to influence how we design human-leadership workshops to create human-centered cultures and best-in-market performance and how we apply these principles in human-centered care and health equity, ensuring that human-centered organizations remain committed to the health and safety of racial and culturally diverse communities.

 By embracing human-centered leadership, companies like Johnson & Johnson demonstrate how businesses can lead with heart and responsibility, turning challenges into opportunities to reaffirm their commitment to the people they serve.